realworldocaml/book/book/json.md

 the Google protobuf format; and [Thrift](http://thrift.apache.org) supports many other programming languages and includes OCaml bindings.

-### Example: Querying GitHub Organization Information {#example-querying-github-organization-information data-type=sect2}
+### Example: Querying GitHub Organization Information {#example-querying-github-organization-information}

 Let's finish up with an example of some live JSON parsing from GitHub and build a tool to query organization information via their API.
 Start by